ayazhankadessova/python-bit/README.md

 Common:

 - [x] add interfaces
-- [ ] what to do with student interface ?
+- [x] what to do with student interface ?

 Backend:

-- [ ] Create new teacher
+- [x] Create new teacher
-- [ ] create new student
+- [x] create new student
-- make users collection and add 2 teachers and 2 students there
+- [x]make users collection and add 2 teachers and 2 students there
-- pass the whole student body

 - [ ] add leave room functionality
+- [ ]make it possible for teacher to see every students code via card

 - [ ] show toast when end session
 - Send students new code to teacher

+- fix :
+- dont add someone whos is not id db

+## Scalability questions

+- when will i add students to a classroom? (beginning when creating or with put)
-- make it possible for teacher to see every students code
+- page for every classroom w basic info
+- dont hardcode studentID
+- pass the whole student body